merge/devrandom/x220/RPI_FLASHING.md

      flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=128 -r top01.rom
      flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=128 -r top02.rom

 Extract the UEFI VGA Option ROM and build a coreboot image.
+Fake IFD... without bte, me or descriptor binaries can be built.
 Coreboot creates a 12 MB image but the BIOS is in the 4 MB chip and we only need to flash the top 4M for coreboot.